Order of Santiago: Middle Ages

-The mildness of this rule furthered the rapid spread of the Order, which eclipsed the older orders of Calatrava and Alcántara, and whose power was reputed abroad even before 1200.
-The first bull of confirmation, that of Pope Alexander III, already enumerated a large number of endowments.
+The mildness of this rule furthered the rapid spread of the order, which eclipsed the older orders of Calatrava and Alcántara, and whose power was reputed abroad even before 1200.
+The first Bull of confirmation, that of Pope Alexander III, already enumerated a large number of endowments.
 At its height Santiago alone had more possessions than Calatrava and Alcántara together.
 In Spain, these possessions included 83 commanderies (of which 3 were reserved to the grand commanders), 2 cities, 178 boroughs and villages, 200 parishes, 5 hospitals, 5 convents, and 1 college at Salamanca.
-The number of knights was then 400 and they could muster more than 1,000 lances.
+The number of knights was then 400 and they could muster more than 1000 lances.
 They had possessions in Portugal, France, Italy, Hungary, and even Palestine.
 Abrantes, their first commandery in Portugal, dates from the reign of Afonso I in 1172, and soon became a distinct order which Pope Nicholas IV released from the jurisdiction of Uclés in 1290.

 Their military history is linked with that of the Iberian states.
-They assisted in the eviction of the Muslims and did battle with them, sometimes separately, sometimes with the royal armies.
-A notable example was the conquest of Algarve in modern-day Portugal.
-They also had a share in the fatal dissensions which disturbed the Christians of Iberia and brought about more than one schism in the Order.
-Finally they took part in maritime expeditions against the Muslims.
+They assisted in the eviction of the Muslims and doing battle with them, sometimes separately, sometimes with the royal armies, a notable example being the conquest of Algarve, in modern-day Portugal.
+They also had a share in the fatal dissensions which disturbed the Christians of Iberia and brought about more than one schism in the order.
+Finally they took part in the maritime expeditions against the Muslims.
 Thus arose the obligation imposed upon aspirants to serve six months in the galleys, which still existed in the eighteenth century, but from which exemption was easily purchased.
-Authority was exercised by a Grand Master, assisted by a Council of Thirteen.
-The Council elected the Grand Master and had the right to depose him for due cause; they had supreme jurisdiction in all disputes between members of the Order.
-The first Grand Master, Pedro Fernández de Castro, died in 1184.
-He had 39 successors, among them several Spanish Infantes.
-In 1499, Ferdinand II of Aragon induced the pope to assign to him the administration of the order.
+Authority was exercised by a grand master assisted by a Council of Thirteen, which elected the grand master and had the right to depose him for due cause; they had supreme jurisdiction in all disputes between members of the order.
+The first grand master, Pedro Fernández de Castro, died in 1184.
+He had had 39 successors, among them several Spanish Infantes, when, in 1499, Ferdinand the Catholic induced the pope to assign to him the administration of the order.